heichow/pii-detection-with-llm/README.md

 The solution consists of two main scripts:

-1. `pii-detect-rds.py`: Scans RDS/Aurora databases for PII data
+1. `pii-detect-rds.py`: Scans RDS instances and Aurora clusters for PII data
 2. `pii-detect-s3.py`: Scans objects in S3 buckets for PII data

 Both scripts use Amazon Bedrock's Nova Pro model to analyze data and identify PII categories based on a predefined list.